 Tip: Try High Quality (24 bit), you may be surprised!

 In Cp6 and previous versions the default slide quality setting is Low (8bit).
-But with Cp7 the default is now set as Optimized.
+But from Cp7 onward the default is now set as Optimized.
 Some authors recommend the Optimized quality setting because it supposedly allows Captivate to choose the best quality.
 I recommend you test both.
 Publish with all slides set to Optimized against all slides set to High (24bit) to see which one gives you the best results and smallest overall file size.
 I’ve often been surprised to find High quality beats Optimized for both clarity and file size.

 These affect results in your published file output.
 Here are my recommendations for each option: